Counseling for Children and Teens

 Frequently Asked Questions

-How often should your child attend counseling sessions?
+How often should my child attend counseling sessions?

 When will my child start to feel better?